cjdbarlow/Part-One/principles_of_ultrasound.md

     * **Lateral resolution**, how far apart two objects can be when side side-by-side
 * Contrast resolution is how similar two objects can appear (in echogenic appearance) and still be distinguishable

-* **Higher frequency** settings offer greater spatial resolution but decreased penentration
+* **Higher frequency** settings offer greater spatial resolution but decreased penetration
 * **Lower frequency** settings offer reduced spatial resolution but increased penetration
 They are used for visualising deep structures.